gmkung/decheem-docs/docs/faq.rst

 * **Syntax-less knowledge entry**

   * For expert systems to be truly useful in the fields of law and philosophy, it should not enforce specific syntax that the user needs to learn in order to document their knowledge.
 Not only does specific syntax decrease the usability of the system, it also can be seen as a form of 'typing', which has the downsides described above.

+* **Directionless reasoning**

+  * `Forward and backward chaining <https://www.javatpoint.com/forward-chaining-and-backward-chaining-in-ai>`_ are functionalities often looked at in expert systems, but any system that considers 'chaining' as having more than one type will eventually be insufficiently generic for philosophical and legal use cases.

 How does deCheem deal with forward and backward chaining?
 --------------------------------------------
 deCheem intentionally does away with the technical distinction between these two forms of 'chaining'.
-In the spirit of 'type-less-ness', deCheem instead has just one way of exploring situations, without taking into account if it's the desired starting or ending situation.
+In the spirit of 'typelessness', deCheem instead has just one way of exploring situations, without taking into account if it's the desired starting or ending situation.
 The degree to which a particular explore is doing 'forward', 'backward' (or mixed??) chaining is determined by the human language used to describe those situations.

 How does deCheem represent beliefs about different subjects without using IF-ELSE statements?
 --------------------------------------------